aegiskeller/obsybox/nina_scheduling/README.md

 - Initially `observed_on` is NULL

-**GUI**: Targets are recorded when you click "💾 Export NINA JSON" (allows review before scheduling) **Command-line**: Targets are recorded immediately after generation
+**GUI**: Targets are recorded when you click "💾 Export NINA JSON" (allows review before scheduling) **Command-line**: Targets are NOT recorded in database - use GUI for database tracking

 #### Importing Observations
 When you import NINA log files, the system: